mpv-player/mpv/DOCS/man/vo.rst

     ``deband-iterations=<1..16>``
         The number of debanding steps to perform per sample.
 Each step reduces a bit more banding, but takes time to compute.
-Note that the strength of each step falls off very quickly, so high numbers are practically useless.
-(Default 4)
+Note that the strength of each step falls off very quickly, so high numbers (>4) are practically useless.
+(Default 1)

-        If the performance hit of debanding is too great, you can reduce this to 2 or 1 with marginal visual quality loss.

     ``deband-threshold=<0..4096>``
         The debanding filter's cut-off threshold.
 Higher numbers increase the